5 Questions To Improve Sales

 The goal of a website is not just to bring in visitors, but to convert these visitors into leads or paying customers.

-The following five questions may help generate ideas on what can be improved to convert current visitors into buying customers; thus improving the company's return on investment for its website marketing dollar:
+The following five questions may help generate ideas on what improvements can be made to convert current visitors into buying customers; (thus improving the company's return on investment for its website marketing dollar):

 1. Are visitors 'Called to Action'?